SharjeelAliBCS/2501_project/README.txt

 ********************Game********************
 A 2D Tower defense RTS type game.
-Set in a fictional Sci fi world, where aliens are attacking Earth.
-Here, the player must place towers to destroy the aliens who travel along a safe road they have built to a very important human base.
+Set in a fictional Sci fi world, two factions are at war sending legions of beasts to break the opponents stronghold, each side builds towers to destroy the invaders before they reach a very important intel facility.
 If the aliens reach the base, game over.

-********************Assignment 6 Requirments********************
+********************Project Requirments********************
-1. Particles system is incorporated into the game
-2. Flame like texture chosen.
-3. Shader modified to produce flame effect
-4. Flame particles spawn at tower and move with it
-5. color becomes darker, and single particle becomes smaller over time.
-6. Bonus is done, spawns in once an enemy has been destroyed.
+1. Path planning done
+2. FSM AI done
+3. Game FSM done
+4. Particle systems done
+5. transformations done.
+6. atleast one instance of hierachiral transformations done
+7. gameworld done
+8. enemy types: 9
+9. tower types: 8
+10. Auto defender done
+11. game economy: credits/income
+12. level design: different maps
+13. HUD design: complex and easy to use
+14. Power ups: 5

 ********************Features/Gameplay********************
-1. By default, two enemies move across the map to the goal using Dijkstra's algorithim.
-2. Towers can be placed an infinite amount of times in empty grass areas.
-3. Towers will locate the closest enemy and fire at it, and only it.
-4. If there are no enemies, the towers will remain idle.
-5. Once a bullet is fired, it will "home" in on the enemy and explode on hit.
-6. If a bullet did not hit anything, it will explode after a certain distance.
-7. Enemies have 60 health, and each bullet does 10 damage.
-So it takes 6 to take one down.
-8. Enemies can be spawned in an infinite amount of times.
-9. The map can be zoomed in or out of.
-10. Once X amount of enemies have reached the endpoint, game over.
+1. Once 20 enemies have reached the endpoint, game over.
-11. There is also a flamethrower tower.
-12. Multiplayer component: Two teams, highest points win
+2. Multiplayer component: Two teams, last one standing wins.

 ********************CODE LOCATIONS********************
 Particle system: Uses the shader.cpp/.h file, then is used in the towerobject and enemyobject classes alongside